DS-100/fa20/syllabus.md

 - **Lectures will be entirely pre-recorded**, in a format that is optimized for online learning (short 5-10 minute videos with conceptual problems in between).
 Lecture videos will be released on the mornings of Tuesday and Thursday.
   - Some of these will be from previous semesters, and some will be recorded this fall by the instructors.
   - Lecture videos will be posted on YouTube.
 Each “lecture” will be an html page linked on the course website, containing videos and links to slides and code.
   - There are "Quick Check" conceptual questions in between each lecture video, linked on the lecture webpage.
-These are meant for you to check your understanding of the concepts that were just introduced. **These are graded on completion.** For each lecture, you will be required to submit a code to Gradescope that you will receive after completing one of the Quick Checks for that lecture.
+See below for more details.
   - Each lecture will also have a Piazza thread for students to ask questions.

 Note: Alongside each lecture are textbook readings.
 Textbook readings are purely supplementary, and may contain material that is not in scope (and may also not be comprehensive).